alexis-wizeline/ondemand-go-bootcamp/README.md

 > go get && go run ./main.go

-once you run these commands the application will be running on the port [8000](http://localhost:8000/pokemons) of the local host
+once you run these commands the application will be running on the port [8000](http://localhost:8000/pokemons) of the localhost

 ## Documentation